Pregame Planning

 Brainstorm reward: Any player who suggests custom squares gets additional points when the behavior is observed.

-Star in the middle: (5pts)
+Star in the Middle Variation: (5pts)